 For the crust:

-- Coconut Oil – Adds healthy fat to the dough and holds it together.
+- Coconut Oil – Adds healthy fats and gives the crust its texture.

 For the filling:

-- Cooked Chicken – A nutritious and lean protein source.
+- Cooked Chicken – A great source of lean protein that dogs love.

 - Vegetables – Provide essential vitamins, minerals, and fiber.

-Chicken – You can use plain cooked chicken, unsalted canned chicken, or freshly boiled chicken.
-You can substitute it with turkey if your dog has a chicken allergy.
+Chicken – Use plain cooked chicken (shredded or chopped), unsalted canned chicken, or freshly boiled chicken.
+If your dog has a chicken allergy, go with turkey or lamb.

 Equipment Needed